Hoppípolla

 "Hoppípolla" (/is/) is a song by Icelandic post-rock band Sigur Rós from their 2005 album Takk....
 It was released as the album's second single on 28 November 2005.
 The song title is a univerbation of hoppa í polla (the -a in hoppa is not pronounced), which is Icelandic for "hopping into puddles", and the lyrics are mainly in Icelandic, with some nonsensical phrases, a "language" the band calls Vonlenska ("Hopelandic").
 As with many of the band's songs, it was given a nickname in the early stages of writing.
 "Hoppípolla" was "The Money Song", as the band was certain they had written a song which would have commercial success.

 "Hoppípolla" is the band's most successful single, charting at number 24 on the UK Singles Chart in May 2006.
-It is also considered the best-known song within its genre.
-The single also features "Með blóðnasir", an instrumental coda to "Hoppípolla", which is also featured on Takk...; and a studio remake of "Hafssól", a song previously released on the band's 1997 debut album, Von.
+The song had been featured in trailers for the popular BBC television series Planet Earth, which caused the single to be re-released on 1 May 2006.
+The "Hoppípolla" single also features "Með blóðnasir", an instrumental coda to "Hoppípolla", which is also featured on Takk...; and a studio remake of "Hafssól", a song previously released on the band's 1997 debut album, Von.
 The title appears as "Hafsól" on the single.